kg4ydw/noacli/documentation/Readme.md

 By default, within the shell, qtail is followed by possible options and a command.
 There is no space between the option and its parameter.
-OPtions are either a single dash followed by a single letter and possibly a parameter, or a double dash followed by an option word and possibly and equal sign (=) and the parameter.
+Options are either a single dash followed by a single letter and possibly a parameter, or a double dash followed by an option word and possibly and equal sign (=) and the parameter.